Terrell Davis: Legal disputes

 In 2001, Davis was named in the Atlanta's Gold Club federal prostitution, fraud and racketeering trial.
 The owner, Steve Kaplan, initially denied accusations of arranging dancers for athletes, claiming that he was unaware of any sexual encounters.
 Employee Jana Pelnis testified that she had sex with Davis in the club.
 Kaplan later pleaded guilty and was fined $5 million.
 A sentence of three years in jail was put on the table, but Kaplan instead received a sentence of 16 months and 400 hours of community service.
 Davis was never charged with any criminal wrongdoing.
 However, Campbell Soups dropped him from their advertising shortly thereafter.

 In September 2006, Davis filed a lawsuit against Liberty Mutual Fire Insurance Co. for breach of contract over its refusal to defend him in a lawsuit related to a tussle at the Hollywood Roosevelt Hotel.
 In the lawsuit against the hotel, Davis claimed he was assaulted by two bouncers during a party at the hotel's Tropicana Bar in October 2005.
 Davis said he suffered a bruised neck and damage to a surgically repaired hip.
 Davis and the insurance company reached a settlement, so the case was dismissed in January 2007.

 In July 2024, Davis was accused of hitting a United Airlines flight attendant while traveling with his wife and children from Denver.
 When the plane arrived at John Wayne Airport in California, an FBI agent placed him in handcuffs and removed him from the plane.
 After interviewing Davis and other passengers, the FBI released him from custody when it was determined the flight attendant had made an inaccurate accusation.
 United apologized for the incident and claimed it took the flight attendant "out of rotation" while the matter was investigated.
-On July 23, Davis' legal team released a video of their client being removed from the plane and said it would be filing a lawsuit against United.
+On July 23, Davis's legal team released a video of their client being removed from the plane and said it would be filing a lawsuit against United.
 By July 30, United said the flight attendant was no longer employed with the company and Davis had been removed from its no-fly list.